For some students there is nothing that inspires more abject fear than participating in a class discussion.

 Over time students will see that the world is filled with multiples perspectives of understanding.
 Just imagine if you applied the 4-Sentence Paper over the course of an entire school year with the US history questions we saw in this post.

 Students are also honing the skill of argumentation.
 And as students take a step back, reflect and think deeply, they gain valuable practice demonstrating the core virtues of citizenship: patience, perseverance, humility, confidence and curiosity.
 These are exactly the kinds of virtues so desperately needed to improve our public discussions.

-Here are a few specific ways you could use this 4-Sentence paper strategy with your students in conjunction with Big Questions:
+Here are a few specific ways you could use this 4-Sentence paper strategy with your students in conjunction with essential questions:

 Prepare arguments for a larger research paper

 Prepare arguments for a class discussion on a controversial topic

 - Construct an exit or entrance slip to review a lesson which incorporated a Big Question

 With tools like the 4-Sentence Paper, you can harness the power of Big Questions to transform student fear into courageous, philosophical thinking– and nurture great citizens in the process.

 (Dennis Earl’s article describing the tool can be found here.)